 5 DECORATING IDEAS FOR WHEN YOU'RE BROKE

-One of the downsides I find in loving interiors is that I don't often have a lot of spare cash to decorate.
+One of the downsides I find in loving interiors is that we don't often have a lot of spare cash to decorate.

 I'm not going to pretend I don't get grumpy about it but it has forced me to think a little bit differently.
-When I look back over the past couple of years, I can see I've developed five tricks that have allowed me to improve my home and save hundreds of pounds.
+When I look back over the past couple of years, I can see I've developed five tricks that have allowed me to improve my home and which have saved me hundreds of pounds.

 So, in no particular order, here are the decorating tricks I'm relying on right now to get an interiors fix when the bank balance says no: